atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 into the appropriate place in the container.

 Similarly, you can use `additionalBundledPlugins` to load product plugins into the container.

+!!!info "System plugin"

-Note: Plugins installed via this method will appear as system plugins rather than user plugins.
+    Plugins installed via this method will appear as system plugins rather than user plugins.
 An alternative to this method is to install the plugins via "Manage Apps" in the product system administration UI.

+For more details on the above, and how 3rd party libraries can be supplied to a Pod see the example [External libraries and plugins](../examples/external_libraries/EXTERNAL_LIBS.md)

 ## Request body size
 By default the maximum allowed size for the request body is set to 250MB.
 If the size in a request exceeds the maximum